Stop us if you’ve heard this one: If you don't vote in each election, you lose your ability to vote.

 THE TRUTH: In Florida, the only ways to cast a ballot are via mail-in ballot, which you must request from your county elections office; in person via early voting; or in person on Election Day at your assigned polling place.
 If anyone tells you something different, it’s fraud.
 You cannot call in a vote, text a vote, email a vote or go to a website to cast a vote.

-MYTH No. 15: If you are registered to a party, you can only vote for candidates in that party.
+MYTH 15: If you are registered to a party, you can only vote for candidates in that party.

 THE TRUTH: If you get a ballot and leave a race blank, that is called an undervote.
-It will not count toward the result, but it won’t void your entire ballot.
+It will not count toward the result, and it won’t void your entire ballot.
 Your votes in every other race will count.

 'Who can vote?' myths